Abdul Malek Ukil

-Abdul Malek Ukil (আব্দুল মালেক উকিল; 1 October 1924 – 17 October 1987) was the president of Bangladesh Awami League, speaker of parliament, home minister, health minister, a member of parliament for many years and a lawyer of the Supreme Court of Bangladesh.
+Abdul Malek Ukil (আব্দুল মালেক উকিল; 1 October 1924 – 17 October 1987) was a Bangladeshi politician and lawyer.
+He served as president of Bangladesh Awami League, speaker of parliament, home minister, health minister, a member of parliament for many years and a lawyer of the Supreme Court of Bangladesh.
 He was one of the drafters of the Constitution of Bangladesh and also one of the founding members of East Bengal Muslim Students League.

 Early life

 Abdul Malek Ukil was born in Rajapur village of Noakhali Sadar Upazila in Noakhali District.
 His educational life began at Noakhali Ahmadia High Madrasa, from where he passed his Madrasa Examination with general scholarship and a Letter in mathematics.
-In the year 1947 he passed his IA Examination from the Magura College in Jessore District.
+In 1947, he passed his IA Examination from the Magura College in Jessore District.
 Two years later, in 1949, he graduated in BA from the University of Dhaka (Dhaka University).
 The following year, he received his MA degree and completed LL.
 B from the same institution.
 He started his professional career as an advocate at Noakhali District Bar in 1952.
 Subsequently, in 1962 he became a member of the Dhaka High Court Bar.